Creating a Business Competitor Analysis: A Comprehensive Guide

 What are the 6 steps of competitive analysis?

-The six steps of competitive analysis include identifying competitors, gathering information, analyzing strengths and weaknesses, evaluating market positioning, assessing opportunities and threats, and developing a competitive strategy.
+Identify competitors, gather data, analyse strengths and weaknesses, evaluate positioning, assess opportunities and threats, and build a competitive strategy.

 What is the importance of competitor analysis?